Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran_notes](https://github.com/zmiimz/fortran_notes): containers and advanced data structures, hash functions, and design patterns

+[Fortran Parameter List (FPL)](https://github.com/victorsndvg/FPL): Fortran 2003 library that can manage the parameters of a program from a single point, by victorsndvg.
+FPL is an extendible container (dictionary) of <Key, Value> pairs, where the Key is a character string and the Value can be, by the default, of the basic data types.

 [fortran-sqlite3](https://github.com/interkosmos/fortran-sqlite3): Fortran 2018 interface bindings to SQLite 3, by interkosmos

 [Fortran Template Library (FTL)](https://github.com/SCM-NV/ftl): generic containers, versatile algorithms, easy string manipulation, and more